 2 Click System information, then click Drive information.

 Information concerning the hard drives and partitions is displayed.

-E.8.2 Using the Imaging Maintenance Mode Prompt to View Partition Information where the -geo parameter is optional.
+E.8.2 Using the Imaging Maintenance Mode Prompt to View Partition Information img -dump [-geo]

 Using the imaging maintenance mode prompt, the following example explains the syntax and available parameters that you can use with the Dump (-dump) mode command: